Federal Student Aid Changes Effective July 1, 2026

 Beginning July 1, 2026, parents will only be permitted to borrow up to $20,000 per year per dependent student and a $65,000 aggregate limit per dependent student.
 These limits apply to all parents of a student, so the maximum amount a student may receive in a year is $20,000, and across all years is $65,000, regardless of whether one or more parents are borrowing on their behalf.
 This is a change from current law, which allows parents to borrow up to the full cost of attendance per child.

 Legacy Provision: If a student has a Parent PLUS Loan disbursed before July 1, 2026, while the dependent student is enrolled in a credentialed program of study, the parent can continue to borrow from the Parent PLUS Loan program for 3 academic years from the start of their program or until their dependent student reaches the end of their program of study, whichever comes first.
-Students must remain continuously enrolled in the same credentialed program to retain legacy borrowing eligibility.
+Students must remain continuously enrolled in the same credentialed program at the same institution to retain legacy borrowing eligibility.
 A withdrawal, a lapse in enrollment, or change in program/degree level may terminate the legacy provision.

 New borrowers enrolled less than full-time (12 credit hours) will only be able to borrow loan amounts in direct proportion to their enrollment status.
 This means that students who take less than 12 credit hours will have their loan reduced based on how many credits they take.
 For example, if a student is enrolled 3/4 time for fall and spring, they will only receive 75% of the normal yearly loan limit.